ViniciusCastellani/Dio_courses_downloader/README.md

 ### Important Notes

-- The script requires manual navigation to the course website selection of the lesson and changing the videos manually.
-Ensure you have Firefox installed and set as your default browser.
+- The script requires manual navigation to the course website selection of the lesson.
+Ensure you have Firefox or chrome installed and set as your default browser.
 - The script uses images stored in the `images` directory within the project folder.
 Ensure this directory contains the correct images for the browser you are using (currently supported: Firefox).
 - Downloaded images will be saved in a structured directory format based on the institution and course name.